Roseville College enrols girls for Kindergarten to Year 12, culminating in the HSC.

 The Cambridge Courses

-Roseville College is one of only three NSW schools – and the only on the North Shore – offering the globally recognised Cambridge qualifications.
-The world-class, global Cambridge courses in Physical Science and Global Perspectives are offered to Years 9 and 10 students as part of Roseville College’s academically rigorous Senior curriculum.
-In 2017, graduates of the Cambridge Courses at Roseville College ranked strongly with candidates from around the world, who all studied the same curriculum synonymously.
-It is a wonderful affirmation of each girl’s ability and academic promise, across such a wide-spread and accomplished candidature, as well as a firm academic challenge to prepare them for the rigour of the NSW HSC in Years 11 and 12.
+Roseville College is the only school on Sydney’s North Shore offering the globally recognised Cambridge International qualifications.
+The world-class, global Cambridge International Courses in Physical Science, Global Perspectives and Sociology are offered to Years 9 and 10 students as part of Roseville College’s academically rigorous Senior curriculum.
+In 2017, graduates of the Cambridge Courses from Roseville College ranked strongly against candidates from around the world, who all studied the same curriculum synonymously.
+It is a powerful affirmation of each girl’s ability and academic promise across such a wide-spread and accomplished candidature.
+The Courses are offered at Roseville College as a genuine academic challenge, which also prepares Senior girls for the rigour of the NSW HSC in Years 11 and 12.

 The HSC Years and Year 11 Intake